Find Affordable College Courses

 Gainesville, FL

-University of Florida did quite well in this year’s ranking of the most popular places for agricultural engineering students to get a master’s degree.
-It came in at #8 on the list.
-UF is a fairly large public school located in the city of Gainesville.
+With a ranking of #8, University of Florida did quite well on this year’s most popular schools for agricultural engineering students working on their master’s degree.
+UF is a fairly large public school located in the midsize city of Gainesville.

 Of the 8 students majoring in AE at UF, 63% are male and 38% are female.